kmcho2019/EECE695E_2024_Spring_Blog/README.md

 In the case of VeRA $B$ and $A$ matrices are frozen and randomly initialized.
 Scaling vectors $b \in \mathbb{R}^{1 \times d}$ and $d \in \mathbb{R}^{1 \times r}$ are trainable, and is denoted as diagonal matrices $\Lambda_d \in \mathbb{R}^{d \times d}$ and $\Lambda_d \in \mathbb{R}^{r \times r}$ in the equations.

 Unlike in LoRA, the B and A matrices do not need to be low-rank as their values does not need to be stored, they can always be reproduced with a fixed random seed.
 Only the small $b$ and $d$ vectors need to be updated.
+During training vector $b$ is set as 0 to keep $\Delta W$ as 0 while vector $d$ is initialized using Kaiming initialization.

 More precisely the number of trainable parameters with VeRA scales as $L_\text{tuned} \times (d_\text{model} + r)$, where as LoRA scales as $2 \times L_\text{tuned} \times d_\text{model} \times r$. ($L\text{tuned}$ denote the number of finetuned layers and $d_\text{model}$ represents the dimension of the layers.)